ljurca/lift-simulation/README.md

 # Passenger Class

-A passenger is a node.
-The private data members are
+The private data members in the Passenger class are

 id: id number that can be viewed in verbose mode

-arr: arrival time
+arr: time when someone entered a floor.
+In the Passenger class so it can be recorded for when they get off the elevator

 dest: destination floor

+We do not record the direction of a Passenger, only a Person.
+This is because a Passenger's direction is the same as the elevator they entered.

 # Person Class

-A person is a person.
-But a passenger is distinctly someone who is riding/rode the elevator.
-A person is a node.
-The private data members are
+A Person is a Person, but a Passenger is distinctly someone who is riding/rode the elevator.
+The private data members in the Person class are

 id: id number that can be viewed in verbose mode

-arr: arrival time (tick)
+arr: time when someone entered a floor

 dest: destination floor